GeoscienceAustralia/dea-knowledge-hub/docs/validation/quarterly-report/2026-q1/index.md

 ## Executive Summary

-This Quarterly report summarises validation for DEA surface reflectance products for Quarter 4 (October-December) of 2024 and presents aggregate validation results to the end of this quarter.
+This Quarterly report summarises validation for DEA surface reflectance products for Quarter 1 (January-March) of 2026 and presents aggregate validation results to the end of this quarter.

-* During this quarter, no new measurements were taken.
+* During this quarter, a total of 2 measurements were taken across 1 field site, to capture 3 overpasses.
-* Validation of Landsat 8, 9 and Sentinel-2A, -2B all remained the same.
+* Validation of Landsat 8, 9 and Sentinel-2C all improved.
+Validation of Sentinel-2B remained the same.
-* On an averaged band-by-band basis, Landsat 8 is validated to 2.4%, Landsat 9 is validated to 11.5%, Sentinel-2A is validated to 2.2% and Sentinel-2B is validated to 2.5%.
+* On an averaged band-by-band basis, Landsat 8 is validated to 2.4%, Landsat 9 is validated to 6.8%, Sentinel-2B is validated to R3.5 and Sentinel-2C is validated to 17.3%.

 ## Introduction

-This quarterly report presents a summary of results from Q4 2024 from the Digital Earth Calibration/Validation team.
+This quarterly report presents a summary of results from Q1 2026 from the Earth Observation Calibration/Validation team.
 The report is presented in the following sections:

 * Background &mdash; this section outlines the context around this work, with particular attention paid ton historical work leading up to this quarter.